top of page

 Program Dates: mid-June to late July (6 weeks)

-Location: Seattle, WA
+Location: Seattle, WA, or virtual

-Program Dates: Dates are dependent on project.
+Program Dates: Dates are dependent on the project.

-• Must be a U.S. high school student at the time of application
+Eligibility: Must be a U.S. high school student at the time of application

+The mission of SparkSIP is to connect high school students with industry experts, professors, and community leaders, providing them with exposure to professional environments.
+SparkSIP allows applicants to choose 1-5 projects they are interested in.
+The program also provides resources for college applications.
 This program offers high school students the chance to apply concepts in machine learning, artificial intelligence, and data visualization to real-world scenarios.
-It also provides opportunities to interact with and learn from industry leaders, university professors, and mentors.
-Topics covered in the 2023 cohort included preparing Python scripts for crossbar architecture and exploring its non-idealities, understanding the impact of spike-timing and spike rate on Spiking Neural Networks (SNN), and interfacing and visualizing data.
+Previous internships involved preparing Python scripts for crossbar architecture and exploring its non-idealities, understanding the impact of spike-timing and spike rate on Spiking Neural Networks (SNN), and interfacing and visualizing data.

 Cost: No participation cost, but students will have to cover their own housing and transportation costs.